snowplow/scala-forex/README.md

 2. `accountLevel` is the type of OER account you have.
 Possible values are `UnlimitedAccount`, `EnterpriseAccount`, and `DeveloperAccount`.

-1. `nowishCacheSize` is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.
+1. `nowishCacheSize` is the size configuration for near-live (nowish) lookup cache, it can be disabled by setting its value to 0.
 The key to nowish cache is a currency pair so the size of the cache equals to the number of pairs of currencies available.

 2. `nowishSecs` is the time configuration for near-live lookup.
-Nowish call will use the exchange rates stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.
+A call to this cache will use the exchange rates stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.

-3. `eodCacheSize` is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.
+3. `eodCacheSize` is the size configuration for end-of-day (eod) lookup cache, it can be disabled by setting its value to 0.
 The key to eod cache is a tuple of currency pair and time stamp, so the size of eod cache equals to the number of currency pairs times the days which the cache will remember the data for.

-4. `getNearestDay` is the rounding configuration for latest eod(at) lookup.
+4. `getNearestDay` is the rounding configuration for latest eod (at) lookup.
 The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

 5. `baseCurrency` can be configured to different currencies by the users.